Police handcuffed a man so tightly he had to have hand amputated, lawsuit says

 Questions over arrest

-The 14-page federal complaint says Godber violated Loyola’s constitutional rights by using excessive force and for conducting an unlawful arrest.
+The 14-page federal complaint alleges Godber violated Loyola’s constitutional rights by using excessive force and conducting an unlawful arrest.

-Jefferson County Sheriff’s deputies responded to calls of gunshots and a fight shortly after 11 p.m. on Feb.
+Jefferson County sheriff’s deputies responded to calls of gunshots and a fight shortly after 11 p.m.
+Feb.
 16, 2020, at a Birmingham trailer park, according to the lawsuit and the police report.
 One caller said two men were fighting outside a residence and had large weapons, police said.

 When Godber and two other deputies arrived at the scene, they knocked on the door of Loyola’s mother’s home and he answered.
-The police report and the lawsuit offer contrasting narratives of the scene: According to police, officers asked to check on others in the home and asked Loyola to step outside, but he refused and became “combative” and pushed Godber away, which prompted them to restrain him.
+The police report and the lawsuit offer contrasting narratives of the scene: According to police, officers asked to check on others in the home and asked Loyola to step outside, but he refused and became “combative” and pushed Godber away, which prompted officers to restrain him.

-According to the lawsuit, Loyola was watching TV at home and there were no disturbances when deputies arrived; when Loyola answered the door, they reached across the threshold and pulled him outside the home, threw him against a car and the ground, and later searched the property despite having no warrant or cause to detain Loyola.
+According to the lawsuit, Loyola was watching TV at home and there had been no disturbances when deputies arrived.
+When Loyola answered the door, the lawsuit says, they reached across the threshold and pulled him outside the home, threw him against a car and the ground, and later searched the property despite having no warrant or cause to detain Loyola.

-Loyola was handcuffed on the ground with Godber placing his knee into Loyola’s back as the other deputies performed a “safety sweep” of the home, despite Maribel Perez, Loyola’s mother and the only other occupant, being outside the home, the lawsuit said.
+The lawsuit said Loyola was handcuffed on the ground with Godber placing his knee into Loyola’s back as the other deputies performed a “safety sweep” of the home, despite Maribel Perez, Loyola’s mother and the only other occupant, being outside the home.

-Perez estimated that her son was handcuffed on that ground for at least 45 minutes, according to Goldfarb, the attorney.
+Perez estimated that her son was handcuffed on the ground for at least 45 minutes, according to Goldfarb, the attorney.

 Loyola immediately began to lose feeling in one hand, but Godber refused to loosen the handcuffs when he complained, the lawsuit says.
 Loyola was eventually taken to jail on charges of disorderly conduct and resisting arrest.

 It was not immediately clear from the lawsuit or the police report how long Loyola was in handcuffs, though the complaint estimated that it was “hours” before they were removed at the jail.
 He remained in jail until Feb.
-28, 2020 serving time for outstanding warrants on traffic violations for which he did not appear.
+28, 2020, serving time for outstanding warrants on traffic violations.

 Loyola went to the hospital immediately after his release and was referred for surgery.
 He had two of his fingertips removed but continued to wake up with pain and noticed his fingers were turning colors.
 Over the next several months, he underwent four more operations, including his hand amputation.

-“That his damages are so severe is what makes this case so powerful,” Goldfarb, his lawyer, said.
+“That his damages are so severe is what makes this case so powerful,” Goldfarb said.
 “But it could have easily been avoided and never should have happened.”

 Handcuff injuries

-Loyola’s lawsuit comes at a time when police training, including use of force, are increasingly under scrutiny across the United States.
-Civil rights advocates have questioned tools such as Tasers, chemical sprays and body lassos, as well as the techniques employed, such as chokeholds, arm bars and neck restraints, the latter of which led to the conviction of former Minneapolis police officer Derek Chauvin after he used one on George Floyd.
+Loyola’s lawsuit comes at a time when police training, including on the use of force, are increasingly under scrutiny across the United States.
+Civil rights advocates have questioned tools such as Tasers, chemical sprays and body lassos, as well as the techniques such as chokeholds, arm bars and neck restraints, the latter of which led to the murder conviction of former Minneapolis police officer Derek Chauvin after he used one on George Floyd.

-But severe injury from handcuffs, which are standard issue for law enforcement and security, are “extremely rare,” said Thor Eells, executive director of the National Tactical Officers Association.
+But severe injuries from handcuffs, which are standard issue for law enforcement and security, are “extremely rare,” said Thor Eells, executive director of the National Tactical Officers Association.

-There is a range of factors that could contributed to potential injury, including how tightly the cuffs are applied and how long the subject is cuffed — and whether the subject has health problems, such as diabetes and heart failure, that could affect circulation.
+There is a range of factors that could contribute to potential injury, including how tightly the cuffs are applied and how long the subject is cuffed — and whether the subject has health problems, such as diabetes or heart failure, that could affect circulation.

 When handcuffs are applied, they can get tighter on their own, unless the person applying them double-locks the restraints, Eells said.
-The ratchet teeth on the hinged part of a handcuff tightens around the subject and the double lock, which an officer depresses with a short pin or key, locks the cuffs at the current tension point and prevents them from getting tighter.
+The ratchet teeth on the hinged part of a handcuff tightens around the subject, and the double lock, which an officer depresses with a short pin or key, locks the cuffs at the current tension point and prevents them from getting tighter.

-“In circumstances where I’ve seen the handcuffs get tight, they’re applied and then officer forgets or doesn’t do the double lock,” Eells said.
+“In circumstances where I’ve seen the handcuffs get tight, they’re applied and then the officer forgets or doesn’t do the double lock,” Eells said.
 As the person fidgets or moves around, the cuffs tighten.
 “Sometimes they’re getting tighter and the officer isn’t even aware of it unless the person complains about it.”

-Standard procedure is to check handcuffs for tightness to ensure that they’re not so loose that the subject can escape, but not so tight that it injures the person.
+Standard procedure is to check handcuffs for tightness to ensure that they are not so loose that the subject can escape but not so tight that it injures the person.

 “As long as I can get my pinkie between their wrist and the cuff, I know it’s not cutting off circulation, and then you double lock it,” he said.
 Forgetting the double lock goes against proper procedure, he added.